StellarisStudio/grav-plugin-markdown-fontawesome/README.md

 # Examples

 ```
+Font Awesome 5+ :
 Grab a cup of :fas fa-coffee: and write some :fas fa-code: to extend :fab fa-grav fa-spin:

+Font Awesome :
+Grab a cup of :fa fa-coffee: and write some :fa fa-code fa-2x:
 ```

 Will produce the following HTML:

 ```
+Font Awesome 5+ :
 Grab a cup of <i class="fas fa-coffee"></i> and write some <i class="fas fa-code"></i> to extend <i class="fab fa-grav fa-spin"></i>

+Font Awesome :
+Grab a cup of <i class="fas fa-coffee"></i> and write some <i class="fas fa-code fa-2x"></i>
 ```

 # Prerequisites